2.4. Connecting Remote iSCSI Devices to Storage Cluster Nodes¶

 - Specify the IQN of the target.

-- In the Portal and Port fields, specify the target’s IP address and port (optional) and click the corresponding check icon.
+- In the Portal and Port fields, specify the target’s IP address and port (optional) and click the check icon.

 - (Optional) If the target has multiple paths, click Add portal and configure it as in the previous step.